MixLLM: LLM Quantization with Global Mixed-precision between Output-features and Highly-efficient System Design: Background, Related Work, and Discussion

-Even though the weight-activation quantization has the advantage of reduced MatMul computation (i.e., MatMul in smaller bit-width to make use of the smaller bit-width computing unit with higher computation throughput\footnote{The extra dynamic activation quantization kernel can be fused into other operators with very little system cost~\cite{atom}, thus we only discuss the MatMul itself.}), it faces the challenge of accuracy drop caused by the activation quantization, especially that the activation is usually harder to quantize than the weight.
+Even though the weight-activation quantization has the advantage of reduced MatMul computation (i.e., smaller bit-width computation with higher throughput), it faces the challenge of accuracy drop caused by the activation quantization.
 The SOTA low-bit weight-activation solutions~\cite{quarot, spinquant, qserve} still have a gap to the 4-bit weight only quantization.

-Beside the accuracy drop, the activation quantization will introduce more dequantization overhead than the weight-only one, which makes it challenging to design efficient GPU kernels.
+Besides the accuracy drop, the activation quantization will introduce more dequantization overhead than the weight-only one, which makes it challenging to design efficient GPU kernels.

 When enabling the asymmetric quantization, the result of $(X_q - z)$ may exceed the range of the bit-width of $X_q$, making it hard to use the corresponding Tensor Core computation.
 Systems like Atom~\cite{atom} thus avoid using the asymmetric quantization, with the cost of larger accuracy drop.
-The group-wise quantization requires fine-grained integer-to-float (I2F) conversion to apply per-group scales.
-However, the I2F instruction is more expensive than the common computation instructions on the GPU~\cite{demystifying-ampere} and can lead to large system performance drop ($>10\%$ drop in our practice).
-Besides, the throughput of Tensor Core is much higher than that of SIMT Cores, 624 TOPS of int8 Tensor Core vs. 19.5 TFLOPS/TOPS of FP32/INT32 SIMT Cores.
-There still lacks a well designed software pipeline to overlap the Tensor Core computation and SIMT Core based dequantization in the existing works while achieving a high accuracy.
+The integer quantization requires integer-to-float (I2F) conversion to apply scales.
+However, the I2F instruction is more expensive than the common computations on modern GPUs~\cite{demystifying-ampere} and can lead to large system performance drop for group-wise quantization ($>10\%$ drop in our practice).
+Besides, the throughput of Tensor Core is much higher than SIMT Cores, 624 TOPS of int8 Tensor Core vs. 19.5 TFLOPS/TOPS of FP32/INT32 SIMT Cores on A100 GPU.
+There lacks a well designed software pipeline to overlap the Tensor Core computation and SIMT Core based dequantization for the group-wise and asymmetric weight-activation quantization.

-In general, the existing solutions focus on partial of the effectiveness triangle, but cannot cover all of them well. \SYS{} is orthogonal to the above works by exploring the mixed-precision between output features with global salience identification, and the co-designed quantization decision and GPU kernels.